corvus-dotnet/Corvus.JsonSchema/README.md

 ### Corvus.Json.JsonSchema

-An object model for working with JSON Schema documents. *This does not provide validation of data - it is purely a model for reading and writing JSON Schema documents of various flavours.*
+An object model for working with JSON Schema documents. *This does not provide validation of data - it is purely a model for reading,  writing, and validating JSON Schema documents of various flavours.*

 ### Corvus.Json.CodeGeneration.Abstractions